meeshawn/projects/CV_NLP/readme.md

-This space showcases my projects that combine more than one domains of AI, for example Computer Vision and Natural Language Processing.
+This space showcases my projects that cater to multimodal AI, i.e., combining more than one domains of AI, for example Computer Vision and Natural Language Processing.